FACTBOX-Insurers and reinsurers count the costs of recent hurricanes, quakes

 TALANX German insurer Talanx warned it may miss its profit target for 2017 as its reinsurer Hannover Re is being hit by major claims from a series of hurricanes and an earthquake in Mexico.

+VALIDUS Insurer and reinsurer Validus Holdings Ltd estimated net losses from hurricanes Harvey, Irma and Maria and the Mexico City earthquake of $412.7 million.

-ZURICH INSURANCE GROUP Zurich Insurance Group said that Farmers Re faced a hit of no more than $20 million in the second half from catastrophes such as hurricanes Irma and Harvey. ($1 = 0.8516 euros) ($1 = 112.6200 yen) (Compiled by Noor Zainab Hussain in Bengaluru; Editing by Jason Neely, Greg Mahlich)
+ZURICH INSURANCE GROUP Zurich Insurance Group said that Farmers Re faced a hit of no more than $20 million in the second half from catastrophes such as hurricanes Irma and Harvey. ($1 = 0.8490 euros) ($1 = 112.3900 yen) (Compiled by Noor Zainab Hussain in Bengaluru; Editing by Greg Mahlich and Louise Heavens)